-Our Vancouver orthodontists offer Invisalign® clear aligners as a way to straighten teeth without the need for brackets and wires.
+Our orthodontists in the Greater Vancouver area offer Invisalign clear aligners as a way to straighten teeth without the need for brackets and wires.
 If you're considering Invisalign to straighten your teeth, you may be wondering if your Invisalign treatment will hurt.
 Here is what other Invisalign patients tell us...

 Weighing Up Your Treatment Options